Trails to Freedom

 This extraordinary ten day hike combines breath-taking scenery, enchanting towns, challenging walks and delicious food with the fascinating story of four young men who crossed the Italian Alps to freedom in the Second World War.

-On the 4th of October, 1943, four young Australian soldiers crossed the Italian border at the Monte Moro Pass and into Switzerland, ending a three week odyssey that had started in a Fascist prison camp on the Po Plain near Biella in Piedmont (north of Turin).
-It had taken the soldiers across the Italian Alps, walking nearly one hundred kilometres of trails, crossing five mountains passes, climbing over five thousand metres and skirting around Mt Rosa (the second highest mountain in the Alps).
+On the 3rd of October, 1943, four young Australian soldiers crossed the Italian border at the Monte Moro Pass and into Switzerland, ending a three week odyssey that had started in a Fascist prison camp on the Po Plain near Biella in Piedmont (north of Turin).
+It had taken the soldiers across the Italian Alps, hiking nearly one hundred kilometres, crossing five mountains passes, climbing over five thousand metres and skirting around Mt Rosa, the second highest mountain in the Alps.
 The route they took followed a network of medieval paths that had been re-opened by partisans, which the locals called the ‘sentieri della liberta’ or the trails to freedom.

-Based on several years’ research, this magnificent hike follows the same route, starting in Biella and finishing on Mt Moro.
+Based on several years’ research, this magnificent hike follows the same route, starting in Biella and finishing on Mt Moro on the Swiss border.
 It passes through some of the most spectacular scenery in the European Alps, staying in a mixture of hotels (at the beginning and end); pilgrim monasteries and mountain huts along the way (see below for details).
-It also includes two side trips, via cable car, up to the mountain peaks (including to the base of Mt Rosa at 3600 mts) to enjoy the breathtaking views and hearty mountain lunches before returning to the valleys.
+It also includes a side trip, via cable car, up to the base of Mt Rosa (3600 mts) to enjoy the breathtaking views and a hearty mountain lunch before returning to the valley.

 The walks